 Most of us give very little thought to what is really happening behind the scenes when we flick on a light switch or tell our smart speaker to turn on the TV.
 But behind those instantaneous results is your home’s electrical system.

-While it might just look like a bunch of multi-colored wires inside your walls, your home’s wiring is actually a complex system designed to ensure that your coffee pot actually turns on when you plug it in and that your house doesn’t catch on fire in the process.
+While it might just look like a bunch of multicolored wires inside your walls, your home’s wiring is actually a complex system designed to ensure that your coffee pot actually turns on when you plug it in and that your house doesn’t catch fire in the process.

 Of course, just like the rest of technology, home wiring technology has improved and changed over the years.
 Have you ever noticed that you can never find an outlet when you need one in an old house?
-Well, that’s because every year we rely more and more on technology throughout our homes.
+Well, that’s because technology usage has increased throughout our homes.

 Fifty years ago, families may have only needed one or two outlets per room.
-Now, we need outlets for our smartphones, computers, TVs, blenders, and essential oil diffusers.
-All of these modern appliances can overload older electrical wiring that wasn’t designed for our increasing technology needs.
+Now, we need outlets for our phone chargers, routers, computers, TVs, video game consoles, and essential oil diffusers, and that doesn’t even cover kitchen gadgets.
+All of these modern electronics can overload older electrical wiring that wasn’t designed for our increasing technology needs.